Emerging Leaders Prepare to Build Our Future

 Mohamed Azuz – Communications engineering, Computer Information Systems – GVSU, BS ’14

 Mohamed is an international student from Tripoli, Libya.
-He studied communications engineering at Tripoli University and is now pursuing a degree in computer information systems at Grand Valley State University.
+He studied Communications Engineering at Tripoli University and is now pursuing a degree in Computer Information Systems at Grand Valley State University.
 Mohamed serves as president of the Photography Student Organization.
-His photography can be seen on the GVSU website, and most recently, was displayed at the Red Wall Gallery, in Allendale.
-He is the Vice President of the International Student Club and also a peer mentor in the GVSU International House.
-An Eagle Scout in Libya, he volunteers his time with the Cub Scouts in Jenison.
+His photography can be seen on the GVSU website, and most recently, was displayed at the Red Wall Gallery in Allendale.
+He is the Vice President of the International Student Club, and also a peer mentor in the GVSU International House.
+Having been an Eagle Scout in Libya, he volunteers his time with the Cub Scouts in Jenison.
 He is honored to serve as a US Department of State Alumni, having been a student in the NESA UGRAD Program.
 His interests also include cancer awareness, and he has served as a team leader in the Libyan Cancer Society.
-Joining the Cook Leadership academy will help him to develop leadership, communication, and community engagement skills, which will help him attain his future goals of assisting in rebuilding Libya after the revolution.
+Joining the Cook Leadership Academy will help him to develop leadership, communication, and community engagement skills, which will help him attain his future goals of assisting in rebuilding Libya after the revolution.

 - B -

-Elizabeth Balboa – Journalism, Biomedical Science, Writing, Religous Studies – GVSU, BA ’14, BS ’14
+Elizabeth (Lizzy) Balboa – Journalism, Biomedical Science, Writing, Religous Studies – GVSU, BA ’14, BS ’14

 - C -